Juriy/blog/src/documents/p/livecoding-tv-channel.html.md

 ---
 <img src="/img/posts/livecoding-channel/livecoding.jpg" class="cover"/>

 Today I descovered a very interesting platform and I instantly fell in love with it.
 It is <a href="http://livecoding.tv">http://livecoding.tv</a>.
 In simple words, this is Twitch for coders.
+The idea is great!
+So if you want to live-code together some day, subscribe to my <a href="http://livecoding.tv/juriy">channel</a>!

 People stream their work process, commenting as they code.
 What makes it better than the other streaming services is the clear targeting on code, social and discovery features.
 Once I marked my channel as “HTML5 GameDev” and started to stream I had first developers joining the broadcast in just few minutes.